pksorensen/C1AzureManager/README.md

 ##Version History
 RC 0.1
 ---
-Varius senaries for making the application thrown an exception have been handled and things have been made Async, not frezzing the UI.
+Fixed scenarios that crashed the application and it have become Async, not freezing the UI.
 Feel free to try build and run it.
-If it crash, feel free to create an issue telling alittle about what you did :)
+If it crash, feel free to create an issue telling a little about what you did :)

 Beta 0.1
 ---